Jeannie Peters receives McGuffey Award

 Upon receiving the award, Peters said, “This is quite an honor.
 Thank you.”

-In a written statement Peters said, “Thank you for the opportunity to have served out community and Salida School District.
+In a written statement Peters said, “Thank you for the opportunity to have served our community and Salida School District.

 “As a school board member I always felt that what I said and did mattered.